 We have made some changes to the method used to calculate default offer prices

-Our draft decision uses generally the same approach as our last decision.
 We have lowered the retail operating margin and changed the data used to calculate wholesale electricity costs.
+For the other costs our final decision uses generally the same approach as our last decision.

-The main factors influencing the proposed price change for residential customers are higher network costs, which are partially offset by lower wholesale electricity and environmental costs.
+The main factors influencing the proposed price changes are higher wholesale electricity and network costs, which are partially offset by lower environmental costs.

 Support is available to help you manage and pay your energy bills